keyes-timothy/tidytof/README.md

 3. Building models (for inference or prediction) at the level of **patients** or **samples**

-How to use `{tidytof}` at each of these levels of CyTOF data analysis is detailed in the “Usage” section below.
+How to use `{tidytof}` at each of these levels of cytometry data analysis is detailed in the “Usage” section below.

 ## Installation